 Tuesday, December 6, the Los Angeles City Council unanimously voted in favor of several ordinances that would help the city go green — including one that bans Styrofoam.
 The policy follows a growing set of laws — like a statewide ban on plastic produce bags — that limit plastic products in L.A. and California overall.

 This resolution prohibits the distribution and sale of Expanded Polystyrene (EPS) products — commonly known as Styrofoam — within city limits.
 It will take effect in many locations as early as April.

 Look at any trash piled up on the side of the road, in parks, or elsewhere, and you’ll probably see some Styrofoam.
 These disposable containers never fully break in the environment, because EPS is plastic and doesn’t naturally decompose.

-Instead, Styrofoam ends up as small pieces of microplastic, which are a major problem for our planet.
+Instead, Styrofoam ends up as small pieces of microplastic, which are a major problem for our health and our planet.
 Because they’re so small, microplastics end up in our oceans, in the stomachs of animals, and even in our bodies.

 In a news release, the author of the original legislation, L.A. councilmember Paul Koretz, said, “EPS foam is toxic from production to usage to landfill.”

 According to the Children’s Environmental Health Network, EPS releases benzene and styrene as it’s manufactured.
 These chemicals react with other components in the air to form a harmful air pollutant called “ground-level ozone,” which causes respiratory issues in children and can worsen existing illnesses for others.

 “The manufacturing process can contaminate neighborhoods outside EPS factories,” Koretz said.